 Just one of many examples of evidence which backs up that statement is in the Vectos chart below:

 Now listen carefully to the question posed by Cllr.
-Hughes to Chris Dix, the Vectos Director.
+Hughes to Ian Dix, the Vectos Director.
 Cllr.
 Hughes is clearly asking how many HGV movements, not ‘how many HGVs‘.
 (1 HGV entering and leaving within same hour will be 2 HGV movements).
 While you listen to Mr. Dix’s response, check the number of overnight HGV movements shown in his own table, above.
 His constant confusion between ‘vehicles’ and ‘vehicle movements’ and his lack of mastery of elementary mathematics seems to be the hallmark of a Vectos document.

 We thank Cllr Hughes for actually having looked into the documentation pile and listened to Mr. Eaves pitch, unlike several of the other committee members who had clearly done neither.